Fumitremorgin: Biosynthesis

 Biosynthesis pathway of fumitremorgin pathway involves several different enzymes.
 FtmA is a nonribosomal peptide synthase.
 Both FtmB and FtmH are prenyltransferase.
-Three different cytochrome P450 monooxygenases involved in the biosynthesis of furmitremorgin C are FtmC, FtmE, and FtmG.
+Three different cytochrome P450 monooxygenases involved in the biosynthesis of fumitremorgin C are FtmC, FtmE, and FtmG.
 Furthermore, FtmD is proposed to function as the methyltransferase.
 The synthesis starts with the formation of brevianamide F. FtmA catalyzes the nonribosomal peptide synthesis (NRPS) of this diketopiperazine product from two amino acids, L-tryptophan and L-proline.
 Then, another enzyme, FtmB, prenylates the product to form tryprostatin B. At this point, there are two separate pathways.
 FtmE may cyclize tryprostatin B to form demethoxyfumitremorgin C, or FtmC may oxidize tryprostatin B to form desmethyltrprostatin A by adding a hydroxyl group to the C-6 of the indole ring.
 The later pathway is followed by methylation to form tryprostatin A. The enzyme that catalyzes this methylation reaction has not been fully identified, but FtmD is suspected to be the plausible candidate.
 Then, the cyclization of tryprostatin A produces fumitremorgin C by forming the C-N bond by FtmE.
 The subsequent hydroxylation of fumitremorgin C takes place at C-12 and C-13 to form 12α, 13α-dihydroxyfumitremorgin C by FtmG.
-Fumitremorgin B is formed by another prenyltransferase, FtmH, that prenylates at N-1 of the indole ring.
+Fumitremorgin B is formed by another prenyltransferase, FtmH, that prenylates at N-1 of the indole ring (N-vinyl rather than N-prenyl incorrectly shown in the scheme below).